mehtaharsh16/daniel.feldroy.com/posts/blogging-and-technical-writing.md

 These days I write notes  to myself and to people I know.
 Sometimes it is to make a public point.
 Sometimes it is both.

-For posts to myself, I do so because I need to be able to find the content again.
+For posts to myself, I write them because I need to be able to find the content again.
 The fastest way for me to find a note and avoid losing is to post it on my blog.
 This is about 80% of my blog.

-For making public points, I used to try to convince the world of my arguments and beliefs.
-Including why people should buy one of my books.
-These days I just focus on people I know.
-Here are several points I share often or others share on my behalf:
+For making public points, I am trying convince the world of my arguments and beliefs.
+Here are several points I share often or other individuals share on my behalf:

 - [The Thirty Minute Rule](/posts/thirty-minute-rule)
 - [When to Use MongoDB with Django](/posts/when-to-use-mongodb-with-django)